 According to the most recent data, listed in 2014, the Tennessee prevailing wage has a large range, from $12.89 to $26.23 per hour.
 The prevailing wage is the hourly wage paid to the majority of mechanics, laborers, and workers in regard to public works.

 State-funded highway project rates are set each year by the Tennessee Prevailing Wage Commission.
 Highway projects that get federal funds have a prevailing wage requirement.

 There are currently no laws addressing overtime pay in Tennessee.
 However, there are federal protections in place for employees who work overtime.
 Federal laws addressing overtime are regulated by the United States Department of Labor Wage and Hour Division.

-Federal law regulates that anything more than 40 hours worked in a single work week is subject to one and a half times the employee's normal pay rate for overtime pay.
+Federal law regulates that anything more than 40 hours worked in a single workweek is subject to one and a half times the employee's normal pay rate for overtime pay.
 In general, exempt employees are not eligible for overtime compensation.
-In addition, employees working in a live-in or domestic basis are not required to receive overtime pay.
+In addition, employees working on a live-in or domestic basis are not required to receive overtime pay.

 State law in Tennessee does state that employers are required to sign specific posters and information on the rights of employees.
 These posters give specific information regulated under the Fair Labor Standards Act.

 Tennessee professionals who make more than $455 per week are exempt from overtime laws in the state.
 In addition, on-call emergency workers generally don't receive overtime pay.
 Employers do not have to pay overtime wages to independent contractors.

 Federal law does not require employers to offer breaks.
 However, if employees are offered short breaks during the day for rest, they must be paid for these break times.
 A short rest break is defined as a break ranging from five to 20 minutes.